 Note: For the crrious, the track you're on continues on up the gully up for another couple of hundred metres and then just peters out and dead ends.

 About 450 metres from the top, you also come out into a bit of an open section where the new single track ends and you have to follow old tracks for a short distance.
-There does appear to be a few options here, but yYou should be able to follow the line as it continues pretty much straight ahead (if on the easy route), crosses a large trail, and then splits off the 4WD tracks onto another new section of singletrail on the right.
-Don't get stressed the first time if you don't know which way to go as you will soon figure it out as most of the trails don't go anywhere and you will know once you've found the single-trail (it is a sweet little descent into a very grassy section).
+There does appear to be a few options here, but you should be able to follow the line as it continues pretty much straight ahead (if on the easy route), crosses a large trail, and then splits off the 4WD tracks onto another new section of singletrail on the right.
+This diversion on the single trail is now really easy to miss, but don't get stressed the first time if you don't know which way to go as you will soon figure it out as most of the trails don't go anywhere and you will know once you've found the single-trail.

 From there, it's just a case of follow the single trail to the bottom of the loop and enjoy the skills of those that built the trail.